Fujifilm X-T10 vs Nikon D5600

-The Fujifilm X-T10 and the Nikon D5600 are two digital cameras that were announced, respectively, in May 2015 and November 2016.
+The Fujifilm X-T10 and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in May 2015 and November 2016.
 The X-T10 is a mirrorless interchangeable lens camera, while the D5600 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Nikon provides 24 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is notably larger (23 percent) than the Fujifilm X-T10.
 Moreover, the D5600 is markedly heavier (22 percent) than the X-T10.
 In this context, it is worth noting that neither the X-T10 nor the D5600 are weather-sealed.